 Output documents

 The following documents were agreed to be produced or endorsed as outputs of the meeting.
 Names recorded below indicate the editors responsible for the document production.

++CD for CICP (& request for ISO/IEC)

 JCTVC-AL1000 Meeting Report of the 38th JCT-VC Meeting [G. J. Sullivan, J.-R. Ohm (chairs)] [2020-04-03] (near the next meeting)